TechLabs-Berlin/data-science-accelerator/python-deep-dive/introspection-task.md

+# Introspection: Task

-Task: Run these commands for an Object of a class from scikit-learn and post the results in Slack
+Run your previous run commands on one object of a class from scikit-learn and share your interseting insights in the designated slack channel.